 Please ensure Javascript is enabled for purposes of website accessibility

-high jump LEAPS in NVDA
+high jump Nvidia (NVDA) LEAPS

 If you’re interested in LEAPS investing and options trading, you may have already read our post about using LEAPS calls as a substitute for buying a stock.
 That article highlighted several of the benefits of investing in LEAPS for conservative investors, including position scaling and loss limiting, but one conservative strategy it didn’t touch on was selling LEAPS as an alternative to setting a long-term buy limit on a stock or ETF you’re interested in buying.
+In this article, we’ll break down selling Nvidia (NVDA) LEAPS.

 On first impression, it may seem like introducing options and LEAPS trading into a conservative investment strategy would increase the risk, but that’s not actually the case.
 While selling LEAPS does add a little complexity to the trade, the right trade can actually be less risky than simply buying a stock.